People have cultivated the cacao bean (Theobroma cacao seeds) for millennia.

-It has long been known as a food with health properties, and even ancient tribes like the Mayans and Aztecs valued it.
+It has long been known as a healthy food, and even ancient tribes like the Mayans and Aztecs valued it.

 While ancient peoples used cacao for making bitter chocolate drinks, chocolate bars are the favored option in modern times.

 One specific type—dark chocolate—is delicious, and it’s also surprisingly healthy.

 In fact, there are multiple health benefits of eating dark chocolate and this article will take a look at eight.